-The value of the MOPRE is 80 pesos in 2005.
+The value of the MOPRE is 80 pesos in 2007.

-Compensatory pension (social insurance): The monthly pension is equal to 1.5% of the insured's average adjusted monthly salary in the last 10 years (weighted average adjusted amounts for all periods if self-employed) with contributions paid before July 1994, up to a maximum of 35 years.
+Compensatory pension (social insurance): The monthly pension is equal to 1.5% of the insured's average adjusted monthly earnings in the last 10 years (weighted average adjusted amounts for all periods for self-employed persons) with contributions paid before July 1994, up to a maximum of 35 years.